KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-08-21-online-classes-for-teachers.md

 The “Classroom Computing” area includes the following courses: “Integrating Technology in the Classroom,” “Teaching Smarter with SMART Boards” and “Using the Internet in the Classroom.”

-Language courses for teachers include: “Spanish in the Classroom,” “Enhancing Language Development in Childhood” and “Introduction to Teaching&nbsp; ESL/EFL.”
+Language courses for teachers include: “Spanish in the Classroom,” “Enhancing Language Development in Childhood” and “Introduction to Teaching  ESL/EFL.”

 Science & math teachers might find these options to be helpful: “Teaching Science: Grades 4-6,” “Introduction to Algebra” and “Teaching Math Grade 4-6.”